sap-tutorials/Tutorials/tutorials/modernize-rfc/modernize-rfc.md

 primary_tag: software-product>sap-integration-suite
 ---

-# Learn how to modernize RFC Sender Communications into API-Based protocols in Cloud Integration.
+# Learn How to Modernize RFC Sender Communications into API-Based protocols in Cloud Integration
 <!-- description --> This tutorial describes the different possibilities regarding generating SOAP Web Services using the existing RFC Function Module for a ABAP backend system (e.g., SAP S/4HANA, ECC) outbound communication.
 Besides leveraging more modern monitoring capabilities, it allows you an easier migration of your scenarios from SAP Process Orchestration to SAP Integration Suite.